Opal’s first Lost Ship was horrifying. The second will test her limits.

 The legendary Lost Ships exist, and they harbour nightmarish horrors.
 Opal knows.
 She barely survived her first encounter with one.

 Despite escaping, she failed to find what she was looking for: her lost sister.
-Now Opal must board a second derelict Lost Ship to seek answers, and it’s even more monstrous, a sickening place of death and decay.
-To make things worse, the military government wants her, dead or alive.
-Considering their reputation, dead may be better.
+Now Opal must board a second derelict Lost Ship to seek answers, and this one’s even more monstrous, a sickening place of death and decay.

 "Book Of The Month for July goes to Chasing Solace by Karl Drinkwater, my favourite so far of his brilliant scifi series."